surf-react/surf-react.github.io/pages/research.md

 ## Tight collaboration with scanning probe microscopy

 SPM under ultra-high vacuum yields the ultimate control over reaction conditions and resolution of imaging down to single bonds.
-A direct comparison of simulated nc-AFM and STM images with experiments allows for model justification and a detailed insight into electronis structure.
+A direct comparison of simulated nc-AFM and STM images with experiments allows for model justification and a detailed insight into electronic structure.

 ---